indr/335/specs/radio-menus.md

 ## New Stations

 Lists inserted or updated radio stations sorted by date descending.
-Starts with 20 stations and shows option to `Show more Stations` which adds the next 20 stations to the list.
+Starts with ~~20~~ 50 stations and shows option to ~~`Show more Stations` which adds the next 20 stations to the list.~~

 Title: Stations name
 Subtitle: Stations country, languages and genres